 Of course, the locals know their city intimately, and a local tour operator or tourist guide can tailor-make your visit to suit your needs—whether it’s an adrenaline-inducing activity or a stroll through a museum or art gallery.
 There are many accredited operators, some of whom deal exclusively with the Muslim market, while others can customise the tours.
-We recommend Roze Travel, Cut Above Travel & Tours, Centurion Tours, Escape to the Cape, Southsun Tours and Hadiya Li Africa.
+We recommend Roze Travel, Cut Above Travel & Tours, Escape to the Cape, and Southsun Tours.

 Tours of specific interest, though not restricted to these, could be Robben Island, Cape Malay cooking tours, Bo-kaap and Cape Flats tours, District Six and Iziko Museums, and Kramat Tours.

 A neighbourhood like the Bo-Kaap has so much to see and do and is just one of many predominantly Muslim communities who love to welcome visitors to Cape Town.

 Islamic Travel & Tours is a tour operator that specialises in packaged tours for the Muslim market with 4- and 5-day tours of Cape Town on offer.